DMeville/Steamworks-P2P-Plus/README.md

 - Entity Migration
 - Bitpacked messages and Type Compression.
 Send a bool as 1 bit instead of 8, an int in the range of [0,10] as 4 bits instead of 16!
 - Priority Sorting of messages.
 Players closer to you will receive messages more often than players on the other side of the map.
 - Use a server-client model, a fully connected p2p graph, or something else entirely!
 Easy to extend!
+(Server-client only works if one player acts as the server.
+Doesn't work with dedicated servers because steamworks has no way to send data to a server that's not logged into any steam account)

 ## Usage